Tracy walking into Thornbury Castle

 Set in the picturesque village of Amberley in West Sussex, the atmospheric Amberley Castle was originally built as a 12th-century manor house.
 It was later fortified in the 1370s and was used by the Bishops of Chichester.

-Step into the stunning Queen’s Room or Great Room to enjoy fine dining at its best, enjoy active leisure at the tennis court, 18-hole putting green or croquet lawn, and soak up the awe-inspiring views with a stroll through the lovely gardens.
+Step into the stunning Queen’s Room or Great Room to enjoy fine dining at its best, enjoy active leisure at the tennis court, 18-hole putting green or croquet lawn, and soak up the views with a stroll through the lovely gardens.

 Click to book your stay at Amberley Castle